-Gather ‘round night owls (we’re looking at you ‘10pm to bed’ owls too).
-Life only gets better when the sun sets in the heart of the city, as a range of neat businesses rise from their slumber to put on a late night show.
+Gather round night owls (we’re looking at you ‘10pm to bed’ owls too).
+Life only gets better when the sun sets in the heart of the city, as a range of businesses rise from their slumber to put on a late-night show.
 Experience culture and live music, high-end or casual dining, pre-dinner drinks on a sun-kissed balcony and night caps in hidden laneways.
 Whatever the occasion – and whatever your bedtime – the central city has your perfect evening down pat.

-Chase the last of the sun and make your way out of the Gallery, down Cambridge Terrace, over the Bridge of Remembrance and up the stairs to one of The Terrace’s outdoor balconies.
-Soak up the rays and jazzy vibes at Fat Eddie’s, choose from over 30 beers on tap at The Craft Embassy and pop champagne at Botanic.
+Chase the last of the sun and head to one of The Terrace’s outdoor balconies.
+Soak up the rays and jazzy vibes at Fat Eddie’s, sip cocktails at the Viaduct, choose from over 30 beers on tap at The Craft Embassy and pop champagne at Botanic.
 Wherever you end up, each establishment offers prime views of the sun setting across the Avon.

 With whistles wet and appetites whet, take in the new and old as you trek to the very end of High Street (no Uber needed in this balmy weather).
 In the Salt District, this pocket of town is renowned for its offering of swish restaurants as well as more casual eateries.

 Those with something to celebrate – or perhaps just feeling a tad extravagant – need look no further than The Monday Room (TMR) nestled away in the exposed brick remains of High Street.
 Banquet-style feasting is the name of the game here, with small and large plates to share as well as the popular option to let the kitchen do their thing with a Trust the Chef dining experience available.